Esri/arcgis-pro-sdk-community-samples/Content/AddInInfoManager/AddInInfoManager (C#).md

-## ConstructToolWithOptions
+## AddInInfoManager

 <!-- TODO: Write a brief abstract explaining this sample -->
-This sample illustrates how to build a point construction tool with the option to select the feature subtype when the point is created.
+This sample illustrates how to retrieve Add-In metadata information similar to the 'Add-in Manager' available out-of-box in the ArcGIS Pro backstage.